Hexagram 47困Oppression

 — Legge (1882)

-Line 2 is the centred yang of the lower trigram and the first line in the hexagram where the actor is not yet structurally lost.
-The straitening is real — 困于酒食, straitened amidst wine and viands — but the image is paradoxical: the actor is exhausted in the middle of apparent abundance.
+Line 2 is the centred yang of the lower trigram and the first line in the hexagram where you are not yet structurally lost.
+The straitening is real — 困于酒食, straitened amidst wine and viands — but the image is paradoxical: you are exhausted in the middle of apparent abundance.
 The wine and food are present; what is missing is the appetite, the meaning, the use of the supply.
-The red knee-covers of the ruler are arriving — recognition is on the way, the institutional acknowledgement that has been delayed is approaching the actor's position.
+The red knee-covers of the ruler are arriving — recognition is on the way, the institutional acknowledgement that has been delayed is approaching your position.
 The instruction is to receive the arrival without converting it into a campaign. 利用享祀 — advantageous to use sacrifice — names the appropriate posture: sincerity, patience, ceremonial gravity rather than tactical mobilisation.

-The decision-relevant translation is the lesson of the founder who has product-market-adjacent traction but is exhausted at the centre of it; the executive who has been formally promoted at exactly the moment they have lost conviction in the work; the writer whose contract is signed at the point they no longer believe the book matters.
-The hexagram is explicit that pushing forward at this altitude — 征 — brings evil.
+The decision-relevant translation is the lesson of the founder whose company has finally found genuine traction but who is hollowed out at the center of it; the scholar granted tenure at exactly the moment their conviction in the work has drained; the writer whose contract is signed at the point they no longer believe the book matters.
+The hexagram is explicit that pushing forward here — 征 — brings evil.
 The recognition that is arriving cannot be amplified by aggressive campaigning; the campaign at line 2 reads to everyone in the room as the desperation it is.
-The 無咎 verdict — no fault — is conditioned on the actor receiving the red knee-covers with the gravity of sacrifice and refusing to convert the moment into a forward push.
-Founders who reach line 2 should slow the cadence, hold the ceremonial weight of the arrival, and let the institutional recognition do its own work without trying to leverage it on the spot.
+The 無咎 verdict — no fault — is conditioned on your receiving the red knee-covers with the gravity of sacrifice and refusing to convert the moment into a forward push.
+People who reach line 2 should slow the cadence, hold the ceremonial weight of the arrival, and let the recognition do its own work without trying to leverage it on the spot.

 困于石,據于蒺蔾,入于其宮,不見其妻,凶。